ansible/awx/docs/tasks.md

 #### Gather Analytics

 The analytics collection `gather()` and `ship()` functions are called by an `awx-manage gather_analytics --ship` command, which runs on whichever instance it is invoked on.
-When these functions are called by Celery beat (currently at midnight local time), it is run on one `execution_node` by the Python in the AWX virtualenv.
+When these functions are called periodically (currently at midnight local time), it is run on one `execution_node` by the Python in the AWX virtualenv.

 For more details about analytics, please visit the [Usability Analytics and Data Collection](https://docs.ansible.com/ansible-tower/latest/html/administration/usability_data_collection.html) page.